Darkman II: The Return of Durant

 Darkman II: The Return of Durant is a 1995 Canadian-American superhero film directed by Bradford May.
 It is a direct-to-video sequel to the film Darkman, with series creator Sam Raimi serving as executive producer.
-Arnold Vosloo succeeds Liam Neeson as the titular character, who attempts to recover an experimental superweapon from his nemesis Robert G. Durant, once again played by Larry Drake.
+Arnold Vosloo succeeds Liam Neeson as the title character, who attempts to recover an experimental superweapon from his nemesis Robert G. Durant, once again played by Larry Drake.
 It was followed by the third installment in the trilogy, Darkman III: Die Darkman Die.

 Plot

 Sometime after taking down crime-boss Robert G. Durant and his associates, brutally-scarred scientist Peyton Westlake continues to work on perfecting his synthetic skin formula, funding his research by stealing from criminals as the vigilante "Darkman".
 His synthetic skin is still limited by photosensitivity, only able to last 99 minutes in light before breaking down.
 Durant, left in a coma by his previous encounter with Westlake, suddenly awakens.
 He quickly assembles some of his former associates and has them break a brilliant criminal named Dr. Alfred Hathaway out of prison.
 Hathaway had previously begun designing highly-experimental particle-beam weaponry; Durant wants him to complete the design so they can sell the futuristic weapons on the black market.

 Westlake, wearing a disguise and using a false name, meets and befriends a scientist named David Brinkman, who is also working on a similar synthetic skin formula.
 Brinkman has been able to break past the 99-minute photosensitivity barrier of Westlake's synthetic skin, though his formula similarly is not permanent.
 Westlake suggests the two form a partnership to finally crack the code to creating permanent skin; Brinkman happily agrees.
 Westlake also briefly meets Brinkman's sister Laurie, who is on shaky terms with her brother.

 Durant realizes that Brinkman's lab is one of the only buildings in the city that has the power requirements needed for his plans.
 After Brinkman firmly refuses his offers to buy the building, Durant has his men torture and murder Brinkman in retaliation.
 Westlake discovers Brinkman's body and notices that one of his fingers has been cut off, matching Durant's calling card of collecting a finger from his victims.
 Realizing that his old nemesis is still alive, Westlake vows revenge.
 Hathaway completes his particle-beam weapons, which hold devastating power and are able to blow up small buildings with a single blast.
 Durant lines up his first buyers, a group of white supremacists.